AnuragMunda/AnuragMunda/README.md

 # Hello there!<img src="https://c.tenor.com/AUHgwWxTw14AAAAi/dm4uz3-foekoe.gif" width="40px">  &nbsp;![visitors](https://komarev.com/ghpvc/?username=AnuragMunda&label=Visitors)

 I'm **Anurag Munda**.
-Passionate Full-Stack Blockchain Developer with a strong background in both front-end and back-end development.
+Professional Smart Contract Engineer/Blockchain Developer with a strong background in both front-end and back-end development as well.
 Leveraging my expertise in blockchain technologies, I specialize in building decentralized applications (dApps) and smart contracts to drive innovation in various industries.

 My journey in software development began with a fascination for blockchain's potential to revolutionize traditional systems.
-Over the years, I've honed my skills in Ethereum, Hyperledger, and other blockchain platforms, adept at implementing consensus algorithms, tokenization, and decentralized storage solutions.
+Over the years, I've honed my skills in Ethereum, adept at implementing consensus algorithms, tokenization, and decentralized storage solutions.

 On the front-end, I excel in crafting intuitive user interfaces using modern frameworks like React.js and Next.js, ensuring seamless user experiences for blockchain applications.
 Meanwhile, on the back-end, I thrive in architecting scalable and secure systems, integrating blockchain solutions with traditional databases and APIs.